 Butaro community members shared a common perception of UGHE as an "international" institution run by expatriates and catering to foreign students despite realities of UGHE's national ties and mission to build capacity among health care professionals within Africa.
 The Butaro community further distinguishes the institution, staff, and students based on socio-economic status.
 Even UGHE's Rwandese staff and students were viewed as "other" in relation to the local community.
-Physical barriers distinguishing university land, extravagant buildings, and heavily guarded gates which only open to large containers and "big white [coasters and SUVs] carrying foreign goods and people," as described by a local resident, all gave the perception of an inaccessible campus that was somehow "other."
+Physical barriers distinguishing university extravagant buildings, and heavily guarded gates which only open to large containers and "big white [coasters and SUVs] carrying foreign goods and people," as described by a local resident, all gave the perception of an inaccessible campus that was somehow "other."

 Participants characterized UGHE students as affluent and the institution as "exclusive" believing that the average Butaro student could only dream of studying there.
-Such perceptions present a common challenge to successful community engagement and ultimately social integration among HEIs ??Bender, 2008).
+Such perceptions present a common challenge to successful community engagement and ultimately social integration among HEIs (Bender, 2008).

 Local leaders and local business people seem to have a more accurate understanding of UGHE's purpose and operation within Butaro and more positive outlook about UGHE's impact on the local community.
-Conversely, testimonies of displaced residents seem riddled with confusion and hints of miscommunication which elicit frustration, unrealistic expectations, disillusionment, and a bleak outlook on life following UGHE's development.
+Conversely, testimonies of displaced residents seem riddled with confusion and hints of miscommunication which elicit frustration, unrealistic expectations. disillusionment, and a bleak outlook on life following UGHE's development.
 Their lack of interaction with UGHE students and staff led to general lack of awareness of UGHE's goals, a sense of isolation, and ill-feelings in relation to UGHE's development in Butaro.
 This is consistent with what is commonly described in community development literature (Chesoh, 2009).
 Butaro residents described their current encounters with UGHE by making a critical distinction between what migration literature deems "mundane interaction" and more meaningful social integration (Matarrita-Cascante, 2017).
 Our findings support literature which notes that mundane encounters limited to business interactions, no matter how frequent, are less likely to make locals feel a sense of community with new migrants.
 Instead, locals and new migrants must continually engage on more personal levels so that they can begin to see beyond their perceived differences (Matarrita-Cascante & Stocks, 2013; Matarrita-Cascante, 2017).
-Since UGHE aims to be a global university that educates students of diverse origins and social-economic backgrounds, the image of "elitism" will probably persist. ??fforts Perhaps an additional and mutual barrier to desired social integration is language (Matarrita-Cascante & Stocks, 2013).
-In a predominantly Kinyarwanda-speaking area, non-Rwandese UGHE staff and students may be hesitant to regularly interact with the local community and vice versa.
-UGHE might consider initiatives for "language exchange" as an avenue for meaningful interaction and enhanced communication.
+UGHE aims to be a global university that educates students of diverse origins and social-economic backgrounds, the image of "elitism" will probably persist.
+Efforts to better interact with and inform local residents, however, can help to improve overall community awareness, perceptions, and satisfaction with UGHE's Butaro campus.
+Emphasizing UGHE's role in local capacity building and informing local residents of UGHE scholarship opportunities and support for students within Rwanda and surrounding regions can help bridge perceived social divides between UGHE and Butaro community.